cea-hpc/wi4mpi/README.md

 ```
 $ mpirun -np 4 -F openmpi -T intelmpi ./mpi_hello.exe

-You are using Wi4MPI-%version with the mode preload From OMPI To INTEL
+You are using Wi4MPI-%version in preload mode from OMPI to INTEL

 Hello_world 0
 Hello_world 2